nelson123-lab/Coding-challenges/Leetcode 75/Sliding window/sliding window algorithm.md

     return f'Maximum sum is {max_sum} and the subarry with max sum is {nums[s_i:e_i]}'

 print(max_subarray_sum([-2, 1, -3, 4, -1, 2, 2, -1, -5, 4]))
+"""OUTPUT
+Maximum sum is 7 and the subarry with max sum is [4, -1, 2, 2]
+"""
 ```

 The above program returns the maximum subarray sum and the subarry which containing the maximum sum.